-These rights are further developed in Act 100/1988 on social assistance on the Faroe Islands.
-6 According to this Act all people, who are in need of social assistance have a right to receive assistance from the Government.
+These rights are further developed in Act 100/1988 on social assistance on the Faroe Islands.96 According to this Act all people, who are in need of social assistance have a right to receive assistance from the Government.
 This means that both nationals and non-nationals, who are temporarily staying on the Faroe Islands have a right to social assistance.
 The persons in need receive assistance in form of cash or practical help, such as domestic help or purchase of equipment regarding both social and medical assistance.

-96 &quot;Lov nr.
+96 "Lov nr.
 100 af 2.
 Marts 1988 for Færøerne om offentlig forsorg med senere ændringer" (Faroese Act on social security and assistance, 1988).

 The institution, which assesses whether people are entitled to social assistance, is the Social Services Institution (Almannastovan).
 A person in need can receive either permanent or temporary assistance, when a person because of illness, divorce, birth or unemployment temporarily is unable to work.
 The condition for allowing assistance is that the person or his partner has exhausted all employment possibilities and that it is estimated that the person will not be able to pay the expense.
-The condition for receiving permanent assistance is that it is estimated that the person will not be able to work again, i.e. because of invalidity.
+The condition for receiving permanent assistance is that it is estimated that the person will not be able to pay the expense.
+The condition for receiving permanent assistance is that it is estimated that the person will not be able to granted that the person will not be able to granted that the person will not be able to granted that the person will not be able to work again, i.e. because of invalidity.
 This kind of assistance is seldom granted.
 In 1997 permanent assistance was only granted in 29 cases.

 The amount of people receiving temporary social assistance on the Faroe Islands has diminished in the 1990's.
-In 1992 3,237 people received temporary social assistance, compared to 1.910 in 1997.
-This is mostly due to the fact that the employment situation stabilised in the late 1990's.
-98
+In 1992 3,237 people received temporary social assistance, compared to 1.910 in 1997.97 This is mostly due to the fact that the employment situation stabilised in the late 1990's.98

 Concerning non-nationals, the Act states that these are entitled to temporary social assistance.
 However, it is also stated that if non-nationals obtain continued assistance, the Social Services Institution can decide that the persons may be returned to their home state.
-The restriction can be avoided, if the Government enters into an agreement with non-nationals' home country.
-99
+The restriction can be avoided, if the Government enters into an agreement with non-nationals' home country.99